 The Joint Nursing Advisory Process

-Rooted in a foundation of transparency, accountability, respect and open communications, the Joint Nursing Advisory Committee (NAC) process is designed to take a proactive and collaborative approach to concerns regarding patient safety and safe nursing practice.
+Rooted in a foundation of transparency, accountability, respect and open communication, the Joint Nursing Advisory Committee (NAC) process is designed to take a proactive and collaborative approach to concerns regarding patient safety and safe nursing practice.

 Click here to access the WSR to report a professional practice concern